mgill2190/training/SimpleShipment/README.md

 Requirements
 ---

-The user interface must use AngularJS, with Kendo UI providing the datagrid widget and bootstrap providng CSS styling for forms and inputs.
+The user interface must use AngularJS, Kendo UI provides the datagrid widget and bootstrap provides CSS styling for forms and inputs.

-All shipment information must be accessed from an RESTful API.
+All shipment information must be accessed from and persisted to a RESTful API.

 ### Installation

-You will need to install NodeJS, and clone our training repository from github.com.
-We will use Grunt (Task Runner) to automatically start a web server on [http://localhost:8000](http://localhost:8000), and RESTful API on [http://localhost:3000](http://localhost:3000) depending on port availability.
+You will need to install NodeJS, and clone our training repository from [https://github.com/warrantgroup/training](github.com).
+Grunt (Task Runner) will automatically start a HTTP web server on [http://localhost:8000](http://localhost:8000), and RESTful API on [http://localhost:3000](http://localhost:3000) depending on port availability.

 * Install [NodeJS](https://nodejs.org/en/download)
 * Install [Git](https://git-scm.com/downloads)